USS West Hobomac

 USS West Hobomac was a steel–hulled cargo ship which saw service with the U.S. Navy as an auxiliary during World War I, and which later operated under the British flag during World War II before being lost to enemy action.

 Commissioned into the Navy just three months before the end of World War I, West Hobomac completed three voyages during the war, and made several more on the Navy's behalf in the immediate postwar period prior to decommission in 1919.
 Between the wars, the ship operated as the merchant vessel SS West Hobomac.

 With the outbreak of World War II, West Hobomac was acquired by French interests and renamed SS Ile de Batz.
 After the Fall of France in June 1940, Ile de Batz was seized by the British and placed into service under the British flag.
-Ile de Batz was torpedoed and sunk by U-68 off the West African coast on 17 March 1942.
+Ile de Batz was torpedoed and sunk by the off the West African coast on 17 March 1942.